gumaerc-testorg/15.071-spring-2017/content/pages/visualization/assignment-7.md

 In this case, faceting seems like a better alternative.
 Why?

-Exercise 13

-&nbsp;With four different groups, it can be hard to tell them apart when they are overlayed. &nbsp;
+ With four different groups, it can be hard to tell them apart when they are overlayed.

-&nbsp;ggplot doesn't let us overlay plots with more than two groups.&nbsp;
+ ggplot doesn't let us overlay plots with more than two groups.

-&nbsp;Overlaying the plots doesn't allow us to observe which crime type is the most common.&nbsp;
+ Overlaying the plots doesn't allow us to observe which crime type is the most common.

-Explanation

-You can generate this plot with the following command:

-ggplot(data=parole, aes(x=time.served, fill=crime)) + geom\_histograph(binwidth=1, position="identity", alpha=0.5)

-While overlaying the plots is allowed and lets us observe some attributes of the plots like the most common crime type, it can be hard to tell them apart and if they have similar values it can be hard to read.

-CheckShow Answer

-- {{% resource_link "5d57bafe-1422-b8d9-a742-d6339058ab65" "Back: Video 7: Using Line Charts Instead" %}}
+{{% resource_link "5d57bafe-1422-b8d9-a742-d6339058ab65" "Back: Video 7: Using Line Charts Instead" %}}
-- {{% resource_link "daafaa58-867c-9765-f1c4-c60a9c0ed426" "Continue: Linear Optimization" %}}